What-Guns/image-manifest/README.md

 ````
     $ wg-manifest -o=imageManifest.json ./images
 ````
-To restrict the manifest to only certain file extensions, use `--audio`, `--image`, or a custom list of extensions with `-e`
+To restrict the manifest to only certain file extensions, use `--audio`, `--image`, or a custom list of extensions with `-e`;
 ````
     $ wg-manifest --audio --image -e=tiff,json ./media
 ````